teach-afp/www/input/lecture3.md

 * Basically, the results of **every recursive call*** needs to be inspected to obtain the corresponding logs.
-* Consider what would happen if `Expr` had many other recursive constructors
+* Consider what would happen if `Expr` had many other recursive constructors.
-* One possible *run* function
+* One possible *run* function:
   ```haskell
   runL :: Expr -> IO ()
   runL e = do